On this page

 In the trout identification project, the processing stage includes trout detection, pose estimation, and image normalization.

-Both projects utilize similar preprocessing techniques, which are thoroughly detailed and illustrated in this blog post.
+Both projects use similar preprocessing techniques, detailed and illustrated throughout this post.

 Segmentation